Landfills close to the ocean

 Also you can buy bottles with filter: “Water-to-Go filters reduce the volume of contaminants in water by over 99.9%. ” Perfect for holidays in countries where you normally can´t drink from tap.
 Now you can!!!
 Check them out on WaterToGo and get 15% of all products with the Code HAPPY15 (only on the EU website)(filter bundle excluded).

-You can find a lot of stainless steel container or also foldable silicone container for some snacks.
+You can find a lot of stainless steel container or also foldable silicone container* for food and snacks.
 Take some nuts or dried fruits, a self made sandwich, etc with you.
 This is also the healthier option.
 We all know the snacks provided at Airports and Train stations are mostly fatty and full of sugar and calories.
 At your destination use the container if you buy street food, or fresh cut fruit on the street.
 We even bought pizza slices in Mexico with our container.
 No questions been asked..

 If these are made of wood or bamboo*, there should be no problem to get even the knife and fork through security because they are not sharp at all.
 In countries where you even get offered plastic single use cutlery in restaurants its really handy to have your reusables with you.

 Jute bag/mesh produce bag/bulk bag.

-If you travel like I do, and you are going shopping to make your own food while traveling, or get some bulk food like nuts (nuts are great bulk snacks for travel and hiking), always have your reusable shopping bag and some mesh produce bags for fresh produce with you.
+If you travel like I do, (individual not in resorts) and you are going shopping to make your own food while traveling, or get some bulk food like nuts (nuts are great bulk snacks for travel and hiking), always have your reusable shopping bag* and some mesh produce bags* for fresh produce with you.
 They come very handy on markets, you can fold them to make it fit into every bag pack or hand bag or even a jacket pocket.
 And you will save soooo many plastic bags!!!
 (Plastic Free Shopping in supermarkets)